 About Steve Smith

 Steve Smith was born in Sydney in 1989 and went through the Illawong Cricket Club as a junior with great aplomb, before joining the Sutherland Grade Club.
-He eventually left High School as a 17-year-old to play cricket in England.
-A stint that would hold him in good sted many years later when he played a lone hand in a losing Australian tour to the Old Dart.
+He left high school as a 17-year-old to play cricket in England – a stint that would hold him in good stead many years later when he played a lone hand in a losing Australian tour to the Old Dart.

 Smith made his NSW debut against Western Australia in January 2008, scoring 33 in his only knock as his team won easily.
-That same year he was the leading wicket taker in the National Twenty20 competition, not bad for a kid who picked as a batsman.
+That same year he was the leading wicket-taker in the national Twenty20 cricket competition – not bad for a kid who was picked as a batsman.
 This lead to speculation he may be the heir apparent to Shane Warne.

-The prodigiously talented Smith made his International debut against Pakistan as a leg-spinner in a T20 clash against Pakistan in February 2010.
+The prodigiously talented Smith made his international debut as a leg-spinner in a T20 clash against Pakistan in February 2010.
 Soon after he made his ODI debut against the West Indies at the MCG in the fifth match of a series.

-Smith made his Test debut against Pakistan in a clash played at Lords with the team victorious in the match.
+Smith made his Test debut against Pakistan in a clash played on neutral turf at Lord’s.
 Smith was chosen mainly for his bowling again, but 77 batting with the tail gave us a glimpse of what he was to become.